marksailes/snapstart-priming-guide/README.md

 - [ ] DNS
 - [ ] Recreating connections vs waiting for retry logic
 - [ ] Full project examples which can be deployed
+- [ ] Pseudorandomness / Stale creds
+- [ ] Link to Java serverless container when discussing microservices which benefit more from priming